 Take six courses from the following courses listed below according to the following criteria:

 BIO 203, BIO 210, BIO 217, BIO 222, BIO 270, BIO 280, BIO 307, BIO 310, BIO 312, BIO 313, BIO 314, BIO 315, BIO 322, BIO 326 BIO 330, BIO 332, BIO 335, BIO 362, BIO 365, BIOCH 327, BIOCH 345L, BIOCH 362, BIOCH 365, BIOCH 427, ENV 213, ENV 255, ENV 260, ENV 275, ENV 280, ENV 285, ENV 310, ENV 320, ENV 330, ENV 340, ENV 360, ENV 362, ENV 365, ENV 375, ENV 410, ENV 420, ENV 430, MLS 210, MLS 310, MLS 310L, MLS 325, MLS 325L, MLS 330, MLS 330L.

 Explore our academic catalog for a full listing of courses, course descriptions, suggested course sequences, and more.

-Eligible students majoring in Biology may elect to pursue honors within the department of biological sciences.
-The intention to pursue Biology department honors must be declared no later than the end of the first semester of the junior year.
-To declare the intent to pursue departmental honors, a student must have earned a science GPA of 3.50 or higher.
+Eligible students majoring in biology may elect to pursue honors within the Department of Biological Sciences.
+The intention to pursue biology department honors must be declared no later than the end of the first semester of the junior year.
+To declare the intent to pursue department honors, a student must have earned a science GPA of 3.50 or higher.

-Students graduating with Biology department honors will have this distinction noted on their official university transcript.
-In order to graduate with departmental honors, the following requirements must be met:
+Students graduating with biology department honors will have this distinction noted on their official university transcript.
+In order to graduate with department honors, the following requirements must be met: